To listen to this article in podcast format, click play below!

 6. Pick a small but important part of your game to work on (bunting, base running, etc.)

 Make it a point to work on things that can really make a difference in your game.
 Becoming a complete or more well-rounded player is something all college coaches will value.
 This means you will have to devote time to working on and improving your weaknesses or things you don’t enjoy, in addition to building on your strengths and interests.
 When you commit to improving at a skill even when you don’t enjoy working on it, it’s a sign that you are committed to making it to the next level and have the maturity necessary to make it happen.
-The more useable skills you have in your toolbox, the better.
+The more usable skills you have in your toolbox, the better.

 If you are serious about playing college baseball, having a lazy summer is out of the question.
 Put together a plan, take advantage of an open schedule, and get to work.
 Good luck!